Thinking about it?

 1. Why do you want to foster?

 Is it because you’ve been inspired by someone else who fosters?
 Is it because you work with children and want to make a difference?
-Is it because of your own upbringing?
-Whatever the reason, have a think about what it is about fostering that really appeals to you and why.
+Is it because of your own childhood experiences?
+Whatever the reason, try to identify what it is about fostering that really appeals to you and why.

 2. Do you have the right set-up at home?